broadinstitute/cellpainting-gallery/README.md

 | jump-pilot                               |                                                                           |                     |                  |
 | jump                                     | CRISPR knockdown, ORF overexpression, and 120,000 compounds in U2OS cells |                     |                  |

-## Downloading from CellPainting Gallery
+## Downloading from Cell Painting Gallery

-See [Folder Structure](folder_structure.md) for a complete description of data organization in CellPainting gallery.
+See [Folder Structure](folder_structure.md) for a complete description of data organization in Cell Painting gallery.
 Note that for each dataset you can download just images, just extracted features and metadata, or both.
 Note also that many datasets contain separate batches and you may want a subset of available batches.

-## Publications using datasets in CellPainting Gallery
+## Publications using datasets in Cell Painting Gallery
 |     | First Author  | <div style="width:350px">Title</div>                                                                                                 | Year | <div style="width:150px">Publication URL</div>                           | Dataset Name in Gallery                  |
 | --- | ------------- | ------------------------------------------------------------------------------------------------------------------------------------ | ---- | ------------------------------------------------------------------------ | ---------------------------------------- |
 | 1   | Gustafsdottir | Multiplex Cytological Profiling Assay to Measure Diverse Cellular States                                                             | 2013 | http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0080999 | cpg0012-wawer-bioactivecompoundprofiling |